Skip to Main Content

 Do your coordinators handle travel bookings?

-Yes, our coordinators manage all travel logistics including flights, hotels, ground transportation, and per diems.
-They coordinate arrivals and departures within South Africa, handle last-minute changes, and ensure all travel documentation is complete.
+Here is how the picture comes together.
+Yes, our coordinators manage all travel logistics including flights, hotels, ground transport, and per diems.
+They set up arrivals and departures within South Africa, handle last-minute changes, and make sure all travel records is complete.

 Do your coordinators speak English?

-Yes, all our coordinators are fluent English speakers with extensive experience on international productions.
+Yes, all our coordinators are fluent English speakers with extensive experience on global shoots.
 South Africa's multilingual environment means our team also navigates Afrikaans, Zulu, and Xhosa-speaking communities as needed.

 ACT 04 — On Set